ScrapHumor/ScrapHumorNFT/README.md

 # How to run ScrapHumorNFT

-Run the hardhat node and have local blockchain
-1. npx hardhat node
+1. Run the hardhat node and have local blockchain by typing the following command npm install npx hardhat node

-Run the web UI
+2. Run the web UI
-2. npm run start
+ npm run start

-Deploy Contracts to the blockchain
-3. npx hardhat run src/backend/scripts/deploy.js --network localhost
+3. Deploy Contracts to the blockchain npx hardhat run src/backend/scripts/deploy.js --network localhost

 ScrapHumour Team